Ride-The-Lightning/RTL-Design/readme.md

 ### Versioning Control Design Work

+#### Sketch
-**Sketch** 43, Introduced a new open file format where .sketch documents are now stored as .ZIP archives containing .JSON files and what that allows us is to use git to keep track of changes made to the files.
+Sketch 43, Introduced a new open file format where .sketch documents are now stored as .ZIP archives containing .JSON files and what that allows us is to use git to keep track of changes made to the files.
 The .sketch file in itself isn't ready out of the box to be versioned in git, so there is a bit of a manual process in order to make it work read more about it here [sketchflow.md](/sketchflow.md).

 ### Getting started
 This step by step guide will walk you through the basics of **Gitflow Design**.